-Sockeye Salmon redds were observed during our 2016 surveys however, the abundance of Chinook Salmon (both runs) redds and carcasses precluded our ability to document the number of Sockeye Salmon redds in the Entiat River.
+42 Sockeye Salmon redds were observed in reaches 2-5 during our 2017 surveys.
+The spatial distribution of Sockey Salmon redds was similar to previous years.
 All of the Sockeye Salmon carcasses observed were scanned for tags of which none contained a CWT (Table 10) and none contained a PIT tag.

-TABLE 10.-Coded-wire tag (CWT) data recovered from Sockeye Salmon carcasses in the Entiat River in 2016.
+TABLE 10.-Coded-wire tag (CWT) data recovered from Sockeye Salmon carcasses in the Entiat River in 2017.

-Species CWT Brood Year Release Agency Hatchery Recovered No CWTs were recovered from Sockeye Salmon in 2016
+Species CWT Brood Year Release Agency Hatchery Recovered No CWTs were recovered from Sockeye Salmon in 2017